Heart Mountain Relocation Center

-In 1988 and 1992 the U.S. government passed laws both formally apologizing to Japanese Americans for the internment-era violations of their constitutional, state, and personal property rights, and, establishing a temporary fund to pay limited reparations ($20,000) to still-living former internees (or their children) who applied and qualified for them.
+In 1988 and 1992 the U.S. government passed laws formally apologizing to Japanese Americans for the internment-era violations of their constitutional, state, and personal property rights; and establishing a temporary fund to pay limited reparations ($20,000) to still-living former internees (or their children) who applied and qualified for them.
 The site of the Heart Mountain War Relocation Center is considered to be the best preserved of the ten incarceration centers constructed during World War II.
 The street grid and numerous foundations are still visible.
 Four of the original barracks survive in place.
 A number of others sold and moved after the war have been identified in surrounding counties and may one day be returned to their original locations.
 In early 2007, 124 acre of the center were listed as a National Historic Landmark.
-The Federal Bureau of Reclamation owns 74 acre within the landmark boundary and currently administers the site.
+The Bureau of Reclamation owns 74 acre within the landmark boundary and currently administers the site.
 The remaining 50 acre were purchased by the Heart Mountain Wyoming Foundation, a nonprofit organization established in 1996 to memorialize the center's internees and to interpret the site's historical significance.

 The Foundation runs the Heart Mountain Interpretive Center, opened in 2011, located at 1539 Road 19, Powell.
 The museum includes photographs, artifacts, oral histories and interactive exhibits about the wartime relocation of Japanese Americans, anti-Asian prejudice in America and the factors leading to their enforced relocation and confinement.